Maria Gkouni: Club career

 At the age of 8, she started playing football in a boys' academy in Leros.
 In 2014, her family moved to Beijing for a year.
 After her return to Greece, she joined the Ethnikos academy in Nea Makri, which she left at the age of 12 in search of a women's team.
 In 2017, she joined Greek B Division club AO Vrilission.
 She helped them reach the final of the 2019 Greek Women's U17 Cup.

 On 31 August 2020, Gkouni joined A Division club Olympiada Imittou.
-They finished 4th in their group in the 2020/21 season and 5th in 2021/22.
+They finished 4th in their group in the 2020–21 season and 5th in 2021–22.

 On 1 July 2022, she joined Greek champions PAOK.
 She made her UWCL debut on August 18 against Swansea City.
 She immediately broke into the starting XI with 20 league appearances in her first season as her club won the league.
 In the 2022 PSAT Sports Awards, she represented her team as they were given an honorary award for their many titles.
-In the 2023/24 season, she made 30 total appearances and scored 3 goals as PAOK won the double.
-She was included in the best XI of the season at the 2024 PSAPP Awards, as well as at the 2025 PSAPP Awards, in the position of centre-back, while she was also nominated for Best Young Player of the season 2023-24.
+In the 2023–24 season, she made 30 total appearances and scored 3 goals as PAOK won the double.
 In the 2024/25 season, she made 23 appearances and scored a goal in the quarter-finals of the Greek Cup against Asteras Tripolis.
 PAOK finished in 5th place in the league and only reached the semifinals of the cup.
+She was included in the Best XI of the season at the 2024 and 2025 PSAPP Awards, while also being nominated for Best Young Player of the 2023–24 season.
+In the 2025–26 season, Gkouni made 26 appearances and scored 3 goals, including one in the final of the 2025–26 Greek Cup against Asteras Tripolis, which PAOK ultimately won 2–0.
+The club also won the league, completing the domestic double undefeated.